iterate-ch/docs/_sources/Cyberduck/Info.md.txt

 # Amazon S3 Panel

-Setting specific to the [Amazon S3](../Protocols/S3/index) service.
+Settings specific to the [Amazon S3](../Protocols/S3/index) service.

 - The geographic location of the bucket.
 - [Publicly accessible URL](../Protocols/S3/index#pre-signed-temporary-urls) to the file with a validity of 24 hours.
 Signed URLs with a different life are available in the *Edit → Copy URL* menu.